 Chris is a teacher of Literature at a school in New Berlin, Wisconsin.
-He is also our favorite irreplaceable freelance writer who can turn such a boring topic into something that people read with interest and pleasure.
+He is also our favorite irreplaceable freelance writer who can turn such a boring topic into something read more

 Thomas is a professional welder who gained his certification several decades ago and learned all the nuances of this job since then.
-When not at work, Thomas loves fishing in a lake near his summer house.
+When not at work, Thomas loves fishing i read more

 Weld Zone is reader-supported.
-We may earn a commission through products purchased using links.
+We may earn a commission through products purchased using links on this page.
+Learn more about our process here

 Welding aluminum requires top of the line heat control to prevent burn-through because aluminum tends to retain heat.
 TIG welding comes second to none in controlling heat.
 The two-handed welding process is the most rewarding method to master as it produces high-quality and fine welding finishes.
 You need the best TIG welder to take your craft to the next level.
 With so many brands and models in the market, choosing the best welder that suits your needs and is within your budget will not be a walk in the park.